by Tracy Soforenko

 Funding request: Include your specific request and explain how much money you need from this fund to make this trip possible for you.
 We suggest you consult with other members to make a rough budget for yourself.

-Essay questions to explain why this is a good investment for the NFB: How do you currently participate in the Federation?
+Write an essay: Explain why this is a good investment for the NFB.
+How do you currently participate in the Federation?
 Why do you want to attend a national convention?
 What would you receive?
 What can you share or give?
-Any special circumstances you hope the committee will take into consideration.
+Provide any special circumstances you hope the committee will take into consideration.

 If you are chosen to receive this scholarship, you will receive a letter with convention details that should answer most of your questions.
 The committee makes every effort to notify winners by May 15, but you must do several things before that to be prepared to attend if you are chosen: